engineer-scientist/organic-Rankine-cycle/README.md

 This project includes systematic analysis of 75 pure substances, and sample analysis of 16 sample mixtures, as ORC working fluids.

-Output graphs (3-D and 2-D) and ORC schematics are in the "image-folder".
+Output graphs (3-dimensional and 2-dimensional) and ORC schematics are in the "image-folder".

-This work is a part of my master's degree research project in mechanical engineering, at Indian Institute of Science (IISc).
+This work is a part of my master's degree research project in Mechanical Engineering, at Indian Institute of Science (IISc).
 I also did case study on 100 kW ORC power plant in IISc Challakere campus, and construction of lab-scale experiemental setup in IISc Bangalore campus.

 -----------------------------------------------------------------------------------------------------------------